Volcano Triathlon 2026

 Basic tips to complete the 1,9 km of swimming

-• You will have to incluir series of 200, 100 and 50 meters to increase your average swimming speed.
+• You will have to Include sets of 200, 100, and 50 meters to increase your average swimming speed.

-• Trying to do thisor 2 times per week.
-I recommend that you divide the distance of 1,9 km in shorter repetitions with rest intervals between 10 and 20 seconds,
+• Try doing this 2 times per weekThe recommendation is to divide the 1,9 km distance into shorter repetitions, with rest intervals of between 10 and 20 seconds.

 Speed training